avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

 Emitting events
 The main idea behind Socket.IO is that you can send and receive any events you want, with any data you want.
 Any objects that can be encoded as JSON will do, and binary data is supported too.

-Letís make it so that when the user types in a message, the server gets it as a chat message event.
+Let‚Äôs make it so that when the user types in a message, the server gets it as a chat message event.
 The scripts section in index.html should now look as follows:

 <script src="/socket.io/socket.io.js"></script>